FIFA, CONMEBOL to meet over in-doubt WCQs

 - Klopp, Solskjaer question players at World Cup Qualifiers

-The talks between FIFA and the CONMEBOL are focused around the double header of qualifiers for Qatar 2022 scheduled for March 25-26 and March 30.
+The talks between FIFA and the CONMEBOL are focused around the double header of qualifiers scheduled for March 25-26 and March 30 for the 2022 World Cup in Qatar.

 European clubs, where a large number of South American players ply their trade, are unlikely to release their players to travel amid concerns over the COVID-19 pandemic and quarantine restrictions.